(credit: John MacDougall/AFP/Getty Images)

 (951) 682-1082

-This quaint used bookstore tucked away off Main Street feels secretive.
+Tucked away off Riverside's Main Street, this quant bookstore offers fine used books that will make you want to come back time and time again to explore their titles.
 With squeaky, well-worn wooden floors covered in throw rugs, original art from local artists, and occasionally bowls of fresh fruit, Downtowne Bookstore is both well-stocked and cozy.
-They sell wide variety of books at nice prices.
+In addition to a great selection, they also offer reasonable prices.

 Stories Books

-Stories is a new and used bookstore and cafe in up-and-coming Echo Park.
+Located in Echo Park, Stories Books doubles as a coffee shop and restaurant where you can grab a bite or get a great latte as you browse the new and used books on the shelves.
+With booksellers that know their stock, and a lively atmosphere, books here include rare and collectables, fiction, history, art, photography, philosophy, children's and much more.
 The abundance of paperback books supply a nice selection of authors and their backlists.
-Committed to promoting local authors, it’s the perfect place for readings and gatherings, especially in the mural-lined back patio.
+Committed to promoting local authors, it's the perfect place for readings and gatherings, especially in the mural-lined back patio.

 Book Soup